99SupunSulakshana/native-app-development-interview-quiz/README.md

   Built-in cancellation support
   Coroutines are cooperative when it comes to cancellations. cancellation in the coroutine is interactive.
 Coroutines automatically check for cancellation and stop execution when cancelled.
 You can cancel a coroutine by calling cancel() on its Job or CoroutineScope.

+  Jetpack Integrations
+  There are many libraries for Jetpack that provide support for coroutines.

+  Non-Blocking
+  Coroutines allow you to write asynchronous code without callback or complex thread management.
+Functions like suspend make it easier to suspend the execution of a coroutine without blocking the main thread, resuming only when the task is complete.

+  Efficient Resource Management
+Coroutines are lightweight and use fewer resources compared to traditional threads.
+They are suspended when not in use and resumed only when needed, reducing memory and CPU overhead.